abtieku/kickstarter-analysis/README.md

 [Theater Outcomes Based on Launch Date](./resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
 For this, I used the COUNIFS command which counts the number of cells in a range meeting certain criteria.
+It shows the percentage successful, failed and canceled campaigns.
 The criteria categories were the following (in dollars):
 - Less than 1000
 - 1000 to 4999
 - 5000 to 9999